simplyrk/form-builder/CONTRIBUTING.md

 ### ESLint

-The project uses a dual ESLint configuration:
+The project uses a simplified ESLint configuration:

-1. Modern ESM config (`eslint.config.js`) - The primary configuration
+1. Modern ESM config (`eslint.config.js`) - The primary configuration with all ignore patterns
 2. Legacy config (`.eslintrc.json`) - For compatibility with Next.js

 Before submitting a PR, ensure your code passes linting: